Get documents signed in minutes, not days.

 With Adobe Sign, you can prepare and send a document to be e-signed in a few quick clicks.
 Sign and return on any device in minutes.
 And track each step from beginning to end.

-As simple to sign as to send.Your recipients simply click on a link, then sign in a browser on their computer or mobile device.
+As simple to sign as to send.Your recipients simply click a link and then sign in a browser on their computer or mobile device.
 No downloads or account signups to slow things down.

-Cut out the guesswork.Get notified as soon as a document’s viewed or signed.
+Cut out the guesswork.Get notified as soon as a document is viewed or signed.
 Receive automatic alerts when it’s set to expire.
 And send reminders to keep things moving.

 Archiving is automatic.Each step is recorded.
 All parties get a secure copy of the signed document.
 It’s stored, along with the audit trail, online or in the repository of your choice.

 We set the global standard for compliance.

 With Adobe Sign, your electronic signatures are legally valid and enforceable.
 They meet the most demanding requirements and comply with e-sign laws around the world.

 We delivered the first open, standards-based digital signatures for web and mobile.
 So you can offer easy-to-use, high-assurance digital IDs that are internationally compliant.

 Reduce legal risk.
 Automatically store a complete audit trail of every transaction in a secure online repository.
 Quickly find what you need, when you need it.